Should Your Retail Sales Training Be In-House or Online?

 • Move through every step of a sale.

-• Get the customers to say "Thank you" instead of beat your employees up for a discount.
+• Get the customers to say "Thank you" instead of beating your employees up for a discount.

 • Sell from confidence.